sumayyahc1/cat-classifier/README.md

 # cat-classifier
-Identify cat breed from image.
+Identify cat breed from an image.
+Classifies cats into Persian, Siamese, Bengal, domestic shorthair, and Maine Coon.